 - Welcome Speech /Prayer

-During Dinner - Dinner is the best time for your whole photo and video team to take their meal break because footage of your guests eating isn’t that flattering.
+During Dinner - Dinner is the best time for your whole photo and video team to take their meal break because footage and photos of your guests eating isn’t that flattering.

 Have the team scheduled to take their meal at the same time the Bridal Party is getting their food, and they will be back at the perfect time to set up for toasts.